We need consensus on credible, practical metrics to measure the state of nature and help secure nature-positive outcomes

 That’s why the Nature Positive Initiative is building consensus on a universal set of metrics.

-Now a consultation is open so you can provide your input.
-This is a unique opportunity to build consensus on metrics that will help drive action and transparency and shape the future of reporting on nature.
+The Nature Positive Initiative has run a consultation for wide input to the State of Nature Metrics.
+This is now closed for input but provided a unique opportunity to build consensus on metrics that will help drive action and transparency and shape the future of reporting on nature.

 1) Consultation document: Building Consensus on State of Nature Metrics to Drive Nature Positive Outcomes